Offical Nebraska Government Website

 • The permit should be attached to the rearview mirror while the vehicle is parked in a designated Handicapped Parking space.
 It should not be attached to the rearview mirror while the vehicle is in motion.
 If there is no rearview mirror in the vehicle, the permit should be displayed on the dashboard.

-If your medical professional is not licensed to provide medical services in Nebraska, you may download an application here.
+If your medical professional is licensed in a state other than Nebraska to provide medical services in Nebraska, you may download an application.

 • Mail the completed application form, along with a photocopy of acceptable proof of identification to: